BarcinoLechiguino/Camera-Transitions-Research/docs/README.md

 ### Cut
 A Cut instantly connects one shot to another, and is normally used to change the perspective or to advance the story.
 There are many types of cuts: Cutting on action, Cut Away, Cross Cut, Jump Cut... and each of them serve a particular purpose.

-Its the transition that is the most commonly seen.
+It's the transition that is the most commonly seen.

 ![Cut](images/transition_gifs/basic_transitions/Cut-Transition.gif "Cut Transition Examples")